Category Archives: Interviews with Artists

 “Paintings should be like people.
 People are multi-layered and only give up their layers and secrets over time.
 A painting should do that.
 I paint in layers and then scratch or otherwise work my way back to expose those layers to a greater or lesser extent.”

 When I started out, I used to do very flat almost liquid surfaces on my paintings.
-Then I began playing with texture about ten years ago, and I loved the depth it gave my work.
-Often I put a color down, paint over it, and then remove part of the surface layer to reveal an underlying contrasting color.
+Then, I began playing with texture about ten years ago, and I loved the depth it gave my work.
+I put a color down, paint over it, and then remove part of the surface layer to reveal an underlying contrasting color.
 I use brushes when I paint, of course, but I also paint a lot with the palette knife, which I also use to scratch the dry or partially dry surface for additional texture.
-I love a rough and rich texture on my paintings.
-I’ve even developed a method of stressing the surface with braided wire of varying gauges that I have unbraided at the end.
-The wire strands make fine scratches on the surface.
-I scratch into both wet and dry surfaces, though working into dry surfaces gives a finer, more subtle effect.
-Usually I work into the surface to create texture but there are times when I use texturing agent such as acrylic medium mixed with sand to alter the paint itself.
-I also use modeling paste.
-Really, I’m willing to do anything to get the surface texture I’m looking for.”
+I love having a rough on my paintings.
+I’ve developed a method for stressing the painting’s surface with braided wire using varying gauges I have unbraided at the end.
+The wire strands make fine scratches on the surface when used on both wet and dry surfaces.
+Working into dry surfaces gives a finer, more subtle effect.
+There are also times when I use texturing agents such as acrylic medium mixed with sand to alter the paint itself.
+I’m willing to do anything to get the surface texture I’m looking for.”

 Facade_lowress Evasion_lowress